Digital Services Act: New rights for users

-How do out-of-court dispute settlement bodies work?
+Out-of-court dispute settlement bodies

+The DSA also gives users the right to turn to out-of-court dispute settlement (ODS) bodies, if they think a decision by an online platform was wrong.
 Users may select any entity that has been certified as a dispute settlement body in the EU for their type of dispute and request a review of a platform's content moderation decision.
+There are currently nine ODS entities certified in the EU.
+They operate on a cost-covering principle and generally do not charge any fees to consumers unless there is a clear indication of abuse.
+The first ODS body certified under the DSA in the European Union was ADROIT, a Maltese ODS serving users of all relevant platforms.
+Another relevant out-of-court dispute settlement body is Appeals Centre Europe (initially funded by Meta's Oversight Board Trust), which reviews decisions by Facebook, Instagram, Tiktok, Pinterest, Threads, Google Maps and YouTube at no cost for users.

 For the user, dispute settlement will usually be available free of charge or at a low cost.
-If the body settles the dispute in favour of the user, the online platform shall bear all the fees.
-Users should always review information on applicable fees on the website of the respective body before lodging a request for dispute settlement.
+If the body settles the dispute in favour of the user, the online platform must bear all the fees.
+Users are advised to review information on applicable fees on the website of the respective body before lodging a request for dispute settlement.
 Dispute settlement bodies do not have the power to impose a binding settlement of the dispute on the parties, but platforms and users are required to engage with them in good faith.

-Large online platforms

-On 23 April 2023, the European Commission named a first list of 19 online platforms that will be required to comply starting 25 August 2023.
-They include the following very large online platforms (VLOPs) with more than 45 million monthly active users in the EU as of 17 February 2023.